alphagov/govuk-design-system/src/patterns/addresses/index.md

 ### When to use an address lookup

-Use an address lookup when you’re asking users for a UK address.
+Use an address lookup to collect UK addresses where possible.

 ### When not to use an address lookup

 Address lookups generally only work for UK addresses.

-Use a manual option such as multiple text inputs or a textarea when you are collecting mostly or only international addresses.
+If both UK and international addresses are expected, give users to the option to either search for a UK address or manually enter an international address.

 ### How an address lookup works